Panama Canal and Its Impact on U.S. Economy

 Panama receives $1 billion in tolls from the canal.
 That will double or even triple now that the expansion is complete.
 It was delayed by a year.
 Cost overruns added $1.6 billion to the $5.2 billion price tag.

-The Panama Canal keeps the cost of imported goods down.
-That reduces inflation.
-Five ports carry 70 percent of U.S. ship imports.
-They are the LA/LB ports at Los Angeles/Long Beach, the NY/NJ at New York/New Jersey, Seattle/Tacoma, Savannah, and Oakland.
-All of these ports and the port of Charleston already can or will be able to receive Post-Panamax ships by 2018.
+All of these ports and the port of Charleston already can or will be able to receive Neopanamax ships by 2018.
 Traffic is expected to double at these ports by 2030.

-Cargo through the canal increased 23 percent in the first nine months of 2017.
-That's brought millions of dollars to U.S. East Coast ports.
-Traffic at the ports is up 29 percent.
+Cargo through the canal increased by 23% in the first nine months of 2017.
+That brought millions of dollars to U.S. East Coast ports.
+Traffic at the ports is up 29%.
 It's become cheaper to ship through the Canal than ship to Los Angeles and move through goods by rail and truck.

 How the Canal Lowers Shipping Costs

-Before the expansion, only 20 percent of cargo ships from Asia took the Panama Canal route.
+Before the expansion, only 20% of cargo ships from Asia took the Panama Canal route.
 It took 21.6 days.
-The remaining 5 percent of China's trade to America goes through the Suez Canal in Egypt.
+The remaining 5% of China's trade to America goes through the Suez Canal in Egypt.
 That takes 21 days.

-The canal’s expansion could take 35 percent of West Coast freight.
-The Post-Panamax ships carry as much as 16 trains.
+The canal’s expansion could take 35% of West Coast freight.
+The Neopanamax ships carry as much as 16 trains.
 Expanding the canal makes this longer route more profitable for commodities exporters.
 They need to cut cost more than they need to reduce time.
 The expansion will open the Asian market for U.S. natural gas exporters.
 Before the expansion, the canal was too small for liquefied natural gas ships.
 High-value, time-sensitive goods, such as electronics, will still use West Coast ports and rail.

 The French began building the canal in the late 1800s.
 They gave up when they ran out of money and lost too many workers to tropical diseases.